fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

     notification rule.
 This does some common initialisation required for all notification rules.

-The *configure* method for out Average class is shown below.
+The *configure* method for our AverageRule class is shown below.

 .. code-block:: C